-In conjunction with the purchase of high quality and pre-treated wood for timber bridges, pilings, trestles and stringers, Southern Railway's inspection (testing) and treatment program is a combination of prevention, monitoring and the establishment of injury/treatment thresholds through the inspection process.
-The testing and treatment of timber bridges, pilings, trestles and stringers involves an evaluation of the integrity of the wood's physical characteristics and serviceability despite deterioration or damage, and taking measures to preserve and extend the service life.
+In conjunction with the purchase of high quality and pre-treated wood for timber bridges, pilings, trestles and stringers, Southern Railway's inspection (testing) program is a combination of prevention, monitoring and the establishment of injury thresholds through the inspection process.
+The testing of timber bridges, pilings, trestles and stringers involves an evaluation of the integrity of the wood's physical characteristics and serviceability despite deterioration or damage, and taking measures to extend the service life or replace the damaged portions.